- Hemp seeds are a superfood, offering a rich source of protein, healthy fatty acids, vitamins, and minerals.

 One of the major benefits is the high fibre content, which can help regulate your appetite, boost your gut biome and aid in healthy digestion.
 Furthermore, hemp contains globular proteins that break down easily in the digestive tract - another win for people who rely on a plant-based diet.

 What Are Some Great Hemp Seed Products?

 There are several great products that are available on the market for tapping into the amazing nutritional benefits of hemp seeds.

-Hemp hearts, or hulled hemp seeds, come in many different sizes and are a standard product you'll find on most health food store and supermarket shelves today.
+Hemp hearts, or organic hulled hemp seeds, come in many different sizes and are a standard product you'll find on most health food store and supermarket shelves today.
 The versatility of hemp hearts in the kitchen makes them an excellent addition to your pantry for many different reasons.

 Some of the most popular hemp seed-based products include: